reysmerwvr/AlgoCasts/algorithms/NOTES.md

 Algorithm design techniques

-- Bruce force: Simple and exhaustive technique that evaluates every possible outcome to find the best solution.
+- Brute force: Simple and exhaustive technique that evaluates every possible outcome to find the best solution.
 Ex: Linear search
 - Greedy: Choose the best option at the current time, without any consideration for the future.
 Ex: Dijkstra's algorithm, Prim's algorithm and Kruskal's algorithm
 - Divide and conquer: Dive the problem into smaller sub-problems.
 Each sub-problem is then solved and the partial solutions are recombined to determine the overall solution.
 Ex: Binary search, Quick Sort, Merge Sort and Tower of Hanoi
 - Dynamic programming: Divide the problem into smaller sub-problems.
 Break it down into smaller but overlapping sub problems.
 Store the result and reuse it for the same sub-problems.This is called memoization and is a optimization technique that improves the time complexity of your algorithm.
 Ex: Fibonacci numbers and climbing staircase